JonathanPetit/MovieSerieTorrent/README.md

 3. ***Verify***

-  Verify that you have install fuzzywuzzy --> [GitHub](https://github.com/seatgeek/fuzzywuzzy)
+  Verify that you have install fuzzywuzzy correctly --> [GitHub](https://github.com/seatgeek/fuzzywuzzy)

 ##Usage